Gerascophobia

-Gerascophobia is a clinical phobia generally classified under specific phobias or fears of a single specific panic trigger.
-Gerascophobia may be based on anxieties of being left alone without resources and incapable of caring for oneself due to age-caused disability.

-Symptoms

-Some sufferers seek plastic surgery to make them look more youthful, while the main concern of others is a fear of internal, biological long-term damage caused by the aging process.
+Gerascophobia is an abnormal or incessant fear of growing older or ageing (senescence).
+Fear is characterised as an unpleasant emotion experienced as a result of some perceived threat or source of danger, in the case of gerascophobia that threat is ageing.
+This fear is irrational and disproportionate to any threat posed and persists even in the case that the individual is in perfect health.

 Etymology

 The term gerascophobia comes from the Greek γηράσκω, gerasko, "I grow old" and φόβος, phobos, "fear".
 Some authors refer to it as gerontophobia, although this may also refer to the fear of the elderly due to memento mori.